 7. Watch your credit closely

-It's pretty easy to get a free credit report and score online, and keeping an eye on your credit can help you uncover issues that are negatively affecting your score, so you can contact the appropriate credit reporting agency and have mistakes on your credit report removed.
+It's pretty easy to get a free credit score online, and keeping an eye on your credit can help you uncover issues that are negatively affecting your score, so you can contact the appropriate credit reporting agency and have mistakes on your credit report removed.

 A good credit score can help you negotiate a lower interest rate if you choose to refinance or consolidate your debt.
 See if you qualify for a 0% APR credit card, to consolidate your balances interest-free for a time.